lizeyujack/lizeyujack.github.io/_posts/2022-10-05-example-post-twentity.md

         r = len(tokens)
         trunc_tokens = list(tokens)
         while r - l > max_num_tokens:
-            # We want to sometimes truncate from the front and sometimes from the
-            # back to add more randomness and avoid biases.
             if random.random() < 0.5:
                 l += 1
             else: